BGG sequences with weak regularity and applications: Examples

 But since $A^t=A^{-1}$ we get $\sum_ja^j_ka^j_\ell=\delta_{k,\ell}$, the Kronecker delta, so we again get $dx^k\wedge f^*\omega$.

-This readily implies that the pullback is compatble with $d^i_V$ for each $i$, so we obtain a pullback for the twisted complexes.
-Further the pullback preseves each of the spaces $\ker(S^{i,j})$ and $\ran(S^{i,j})$ as well as their orthcomplements.
+This readily implies that the pullback is compatible with $d^i_V$ for each $i$, so we obtain a pullback for the twisted complexes.
+Further the pullback preserves each of the spaces $\ker(S^{i,j})$ and $\ran(S^{i,j})$ as well as their orthocomplements.
 Hence the pullback is also compatible with the operators $T^{i,j}$ and there is an induced pullback on the spaces $\Upsilon^i$.
 This in turn implies that all the further operations we construct are compatible with the pullback and hence so are the BGG operators $D^i$.
 The pullbacks on the spaces $\Upsilon^i$ can be made explicit, they correspond to the natural pullback on tensor fields of appropriate type.
-In particular, if some Euclidean motion maps a bounded Lipschitz domain to itself than all our constructions are invariant under that motion.
+In particular, if some Euclidean motion maps a bounded Lipschitz domain to itself then all our constructions are invariant under that motion.

 For more general maps, the compatibility need not hold.
 The corresponding phenomenon for BGG complexes related to projective differential geometry involves affine transformations instead of Euclidean motions.
 The failure of compatibility with more general maps was encountered in the context of the isogeometric analysis \cite{arf2021structure} for the Hessian complex.